CONTENTS:

 2.3.4 CREDITS DISCLAIMER: Credits earned at the Academy are unlikely to transfer to accredited institutions.

-3. LIMITATION OF TECHNOLOGIES
+3. LIMITATIONS OF THE TECHNOLOGIES AND MATERIALS

 4. LIMITATION OF LIABILITY